Jellied walleye with gelatin

 1. Step 1:

-Wash and peel the carrots.
+Wash and peel the carrot.
 Peel the onion.
-Transfer to a saucepan and pour a liter of cold water.
-Add a small bay leaf (or half of a large one).
-Cook over medium heat for ten minutes after boiling.
+Put both in a pot and add a liter of cold water.
+Add a small bay leaf (or half a large one).
+Cook over medium heat for ten minutes after it comes to a boil.

 2. Step 2: